wo1fbit/thm-koth/README.md

 If you wish to contribute to the repo, don't hesitate to push a pull request. :)

 The directories are as follows:
-* Scripts - contains scripts
+* Scripts - contains scripts for normal use such as spamming and killing enemy pty's and tty's
+* Persistence - cotains scripts and services that can be used to automate setting persistence